Menu

 Tips for using deer repellent

 Deer repellents are easy to use.
-In many cases, you apply them or set them up and forget about them.
+In many cases, you can apply them or set them up and forget about them.
 To ensure success, here are some tips to get the most out of your deer repellent.

 • Watch for common signs of deer.
-The most obvious sign that you’ve been invaded is chomped plants, but look for other signs as well, such flattened grass, droppings and trees that have marks that look like antler rubbing.
+The most obvious sign that you’ve been invaded is chomped plants, but look for other signs as well, such as flattened grass, droppings and trees that have marks that look like antler rubbing.
 Focus your deer repellent in these areas.

 • Look for a money-back guarantee.
 Some products come with a money-back guarantee.
 Since different methods work for different deer, keep an eye out for offers like these.